Beyond: Two Souls. Coming soon

-Besides Ellen, several other well-known actors are in the game, including Willem Defoe, known for his role as a villain in “Spiderman”, Kadeem Hardison, whom we know from the series “Different World”, and Eric Winter, who played in the comedy “Harold and Kumar Escape from Guantanamo Bay” But the most amazing thing is that the actors in the game look just like they do in real life.
-After watching the trailer for “Beyond: two souls”, you can’t shake the feeling that what is happening on the screen isn’t a game, but a real horror film, the actors and their actions looks so realistic.
-And it’s particularly noteworthy that the trailer shows real moments of game play, not a specially created 3D video clip.
+Besides Ellen, several other well-known actors are in the game, including Willem Dafoe, known for his role as a villain in “Spiderman”, Kadeem Hardison, whom we know from the series “Different World”, and Eric Winter, who played in the comedy “Harold and Kumar Escape from Guantanamo Bay” But the most amazing thing is that the actors in the game look just like they do in real life.
+After watching the trailer for “Beyond: Two Souls”, you can’t shake the feeling that what is happening on the screen isn’t a game, but a real horror film, the actors and their actions look so realistic.
+And it’s particularly noteworthy that the trailer shows real moments of gameplay, not a specially created 3D video clip.

 You can say that we are witnessing a truly unique event – the computer games industry is gradually merging with the film industry.
 Soon such games will be quite common, and Artec 3D scanners are playing a significant role in the process.

 Here you can watch a short video clip about the process of creating games and an interview with the heroine and the head of Quantic Dream.